 Squadron members are entitled to free education, tax deductions, discounts on boating-oriented products and services, USPS boat insurance, “The Ensign” magazine, “The Compass” electronic newsletter, and many other special programs.
 To see more, including descriptions of squadron coming events and photos, please search for “Kent Narrows Sail & Power Squadron” on Facebook.
 Also, please click here for more benefits from USPS.

 Boating Education classes

 The USPS supports the Coast Guard Recreational Boating Safety Program.
 Squadron members trained as Vessel examiners provide safety checks for interested boat owners.
-A vessel, which successfully meets the Coast Guard recommended standards, is awarded the Coast Guard Sticker for that year.
+A vessel, which successfully meets the Coast Guard recommended standards, is awarded the Coast Guard Decal for that year.
 To arrange a free vessel safety examination contact our Vessel Safety Check Chairperson listed below.

 As we are all interested in boating, we hold predicted log contests, boating rendezvous, and culinary cruises.
 Contact our Boating Activities Chairperson.
 We also have a summer party, family picnic, pig roast, and Oktoberfest.
 And we publish “Tidelines”, an interesting and informative bi-monthly newsletter.
 Our District also publishes the ”Mark 5” newsletter.
 A boat is not necessary for Membership.